axlan/robopenguins-blog/_posts/2022-12-19-server-side-site-analytics.md

 image: 2022/analytics/last_year_google_thumb.webp
 ---

-I'm removing Google Analytics from my blog, but still get the view counts.
-To do this I'm running my own analysis of the HTTP request logs provided by AWS CloudFront.
+I'm removing Google Analytics from my blog, but I'd still like to see view counts.
+To do this I'm running my own analysis on the HTTP request logs provided by AWS CloudFront.

 With Google requiring a migration for their analytics service, I decided now was a good time to bite the bullet and get rid of it.
-The only problem is that I get a lot of satisfaction to see that at least a few people are looking at this blog, so I wanted a way to get similar data without needing to run client side code.
+Google doesn't need my help tracking folks.
+The only problem is that I get a lot of satisfaction seeing that people are looking at this blog.
+So to get my "social media engagement" fix, I wanted a way to get similar data without needing to run client side code.

 As I mentioned way back in [Added SSL to Blog]({% post_url 2020-01-25-add-ssl-to-blog %}), this site is currently hosted from an AWS S3 bucket behind a CloudFront CDN.
 CloudFront has a feature where it will log all the requests to an S3 bucket <https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/AccessLogs.html>.

-This logs are written as a new compressed CSV files every 5 minutes or so in the "Extended Log File Format" standard.
+These logs are written as a compressed CSV file every 5 minutes or so in the "Extended Log File Format" standard.
 Hypothetically, this means the analysis I'm doing here is generic to any web server that logs requests in this format.

 # What I Want to Reproduce from Google Analytics

-Since I don't run adds or do anything commercial with this site, I'm just trying to see:
+Since I don't run ads or do anything commercial with this site, I'm just trying to see:

 1. How much traffic my site gets.
 2. Which pages are the most popular.

-To save them for posterity here are the logs since I set up my current blog hosting on AWS.
+To save the data for posterity, here are the logs since I set up my current blog hosting on AWS.

 [<img class="center" src="{{ site.image_host }}/2022/analytics/last_year_google_thumb.webp">]({{ site.image_host }}/2022/analytics/last_year_google.jpg)